 France invented Haute Couture and Paris is arguably the symbol of elegance and luxury.
 Beyond Paris Region’s unrivaled cultural heritage, the Fashion industry is a major contributor to France’s GDP - 3.1%, more than the automotive industry - and employment with over 600,000 jobs in this industry.
+To find more resources, browse our downloadable guides.

 Paris, Capital of Fashion & Luxury